jvtang487/cse-15l--week1-lab-report/index.md

 You will then be greeted with this in your terminal: ![Image](terminal1ss.png)

 # Step 4: Running Commands
-Then I tried running some commands to test the terminal.
+Then tryrunning some commands to test the terminal.
 Some commands that you could use are:
 * cd ~
 * cd
 * ls -lat